Diliya/onekey_ss_multiuser_script/README.md

 2. Run it by command # bash lasyman_setup_ss.sh(if you get an error when running the script.Please run dos2unix before.)

-3. After the script done, you can visit your VPS IP to see the result
+3. After the script done, you can visit your VPS IP to see the result(There are some errors when using IE,plese use chrome or firefox)

 4. Goodluck man!